josbouten/Sculpt-O-Sound/README.md

 Mute buttons
 ============
 On the right hand side of the filter matrix for every frequency band of the carrier a mute buttons is shown.
-By default no band is muted (lights are green).
+By default all outputs are active i.e. no band is muted (lights are green).
 If you toggle a button the light will go out and the corresponding carrier signal will not be added to the output signal.

 Bypass button
 =============
-The bypass toggle button when pressed will turn red, this will put the vocode in bypass mode.
+The bypass toggle button when pressed will turn red, this will put the vocoder in bypass mode.
 This will send the modulator and carrier input signals to the left and right outputs respectively.
 If you use the Vocode-O-Matic-example.vcv settings file make sure you hear the string sample and the drum loop in bypass mode.
 If not, reload the samples in the simpler modules.